rav-pradhan/ravii.dev.personal/writing/work/_posts/2022-12-24-collaborative-coding-in-a-remote-world.md

 Without regular retrospectives, we likely would've carried on with little reflection, and that'll have lead to a pairing experience neither of us would've been happy with.

-## Incremental change takes time
+## Incremental change takes time; but its effects can be profound

 Fundamentally, reducing friction in the developer experience is key to making remote collaborative coding sustainable for experienced practitioners and newcomers alike.

-What's more, the changes that positively impacted my experience the most were measured, incremental, and crucially, _small_.
+What's more, the changes that have positively impacted my experience the most were measured, incremental, and crucially, _small_.
 You don't need to overhaul everything you may have been doing in-person to make remote pairing or mobbing work for you.

-Fast feedback is core for charting a path towards a better experience, and while the impact of such changes may feel minimal individually, it's the compound effect that will make a profound difference for you and your team in the long-term.
+Fast feedback is core for charting a path towards a better experience, and while the impact of such changes may feel minimal individually, it's the compound effect that will make a profound, positive difference for you and your team in the long-term.

 [^1]: ["Remote work can boost productivity and curb burnout" - London School of Economics](https://blogs.lse.ac.uk/businessreview/2021/09/29/remote-work-can-boost-productivity-and-curb-burnout/)
 [^2]: [Survey reveals the mental and physical health impacts of home working during Covid-19](https://www.rsph.org.uk/about-us/news/survey-reveals-the-mental-and-physical-health-impacts-of-home-working-during-covid-19.html)